-The philosophy of the Corporation's executive compensation program is to attract, motivate and retain a highly skilled executive team and directly align their compensation to the attainment of both corporate and personal performance objectives.
+The philosophy of the Corporation's executive compensation program is to attract, motivate and retain a highly skilled executive team and directly align their compensation to the attainment of corporate performance objectives (prior to 2024, both corporate and personal performance objectives were considered).
 The Corporation's approach is to encourage executive officers to make decisions and take actions that will create long-term sustainable growth and result in long-term shareholder value creation.